-Circa 1962, the Astronauts played rock ‘n’ roll and R&B hits of the day around the University of Colorado campus.
-RCA Victor wanted a surf group of their own to compete with the Beach Boys.
+Circa 1962, the Astronauts played rock and roll and R&B hits of the day around the University of Colorado campus.
+RCA Victor wanted a surf group of its own to compete with the Beach Boys.
 So even though the landlocked group had never played surf music, the classic Astronauts lineup—Rich Fifield, Dennis Lindsey and Bob Demmon on guitars, Jon Storm Patterson on bass and drummer Jim Gallagher—ended up with a long-term recording contract.

-Ironically, the band enjoyed its greatest success in Japan, outselling the rival Beach Boys.
+The band also appeared on television’s Hullabaloo several times and had cameos in several teen movies.
+Ironically, the Astronauts enjoyed their greatest success in Japan, outselling the rival Beach Boys.
 Five albums and three singles made the Japanese Top 10; “Movin’,” titled “Over the Sun” for the Japanese market, hit No. 1.
 In America, like hundreds of bands, the Astronauts—named in honor of Boulderite Scott Carpenter, one of NASA’s first spacemen—achieved a sort of working prosperity, constantly touring a mind-numbing blur of regional colleges, gyms and bars.
 In 1967, the draft struck, and Gallagher and Lindsey both wound up serving in Vietnam, essentially finishing the band.